MethodsAndPractices/vsteam/.docs/Get-VSTeamPickList.md

 ## DESCRIPTION

-Lists the picklists avaialable to populate String and integer fields used in the definition of types of WorkItems
+Lists the picklists avaialable to populate String and Integer Fields used by WorkItems.

 ## EXAMPLES